networktocode/ntc-templates/README.md

 These templates take the raw string input from the CLI of network infrastructure devices, such as Cisco IOS, Juniper JUNOS or HPE Comware devices, run them through a TEXTFSM template and return structured text in the form of a Python dictionary.

+# Initial Setup

+- setup a virual environment with `pipenv install`
+- enter the virtual environment with `pipenv shell`
+- run all tests with the command `tox`

 # Contributing